 Mark admits that he is the last guy anyone would expect to be volunteering with hospice.
 As he puts it, “I‘m very involved with my church, but I’m not a touchy-feely kind of guy.”
-While he never intended to work with hospice patients, once he heard Mary Beth Hickey, Volunteer Director for Regional Hospice and Palliative Care, speak about the Veteran-to-Veteran program, Mark was committed.
+While he never intended to work with hospice patients, once he heard Mary Beth Hickey, Volunteer Director for Regional Hospice, speak about the Veteran-to-Veteran program, Mark was committed.

 “I love it.
 I get a lot of peace there,” Mark explained.
 His sister-in-law had been at the Center for Comfort Care and Healing for 3 months in 2015 before she died.
 Mark’s family spent countless hours visiting her, giving Pierce a strong sense of the value of compassionate hospice care.
 “I like the whole process,” he said, “It is important work that gives people dignity and support.”

 Recently Mark was called into action to help a local Veteran.
 Eugene, who was in his 70s and in need of hospice care due to progressing cancer.
 Like Mark, Eugene had been in the Navy.
 He served aboard the famous USS Enterprise.
 Since leaving the military, Eugene had an interesting and colorful life.
 Due to the limitations of his illness, he was not able to say much, but the two men formed a wonderful bond none-the-less.

 A former biker, Eugene enjoyed riding along in Pierce’s 1959 Ford Pickup.
 Mark, who by his own admission tends to be quite talkative, let Eugene guide their visits which were taking place 3 days per week until Eugene passed away at the end of 2016.